ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/README.md

 1. Open the image, whose cell outlines are the best to segment the cells.

 2. Select "ellipse" and put an ellipsoidal ROI near to the basal region of the cell*.
-Press 'T'.
+Press 'T'.*1

 3. Plugins -> Limeseg -> Sphere Seg (advanced).